digiscot/digiscot-website/pages/evolution/digital-pioneers/diwc.md

 ### Tell us about a recent digital change you’ve made.

 **Parven:** In 2016 we introduced the **#womenofdundee campaign** which is aimed at sharing the journey, struggle, ambition and achievements of multi- cultural women living in Dundee.
-We interview women who attend our centre and finding out their story - why did they move to Dundee, what barriers have they faced, how have they overcome them and what do they enjoy about their achievements now.
+We interview women who attend our centre and find out their story - why did they move to Dundee, what barriers have they faced, how have they overcome them and what do they enjoy about their achievements now.

 ### What motivated you?